Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/New-AzCdnEndpoint.md

 # New-AzCdnEndpoint

 ## SYNOPSIS
-Create a new CDN endpoint with the specified endpoint name under the specified subscription, resource group and profile.
+create a new CDN endpoint with the specified endpoint name under the specified subscription, resource group and profile.

 ## SYNTAX